gpeddle/jobhunt-api/docs/step03-code/index.md

 Incoming records have a blank Id, and any value in this field is ignored.
 There is no ability to update existing records, and a duplicate submission will be considered as an entirely new potential record.

- ## Add Seed data

- For demonstration purposes, we add a few records to the in-memory database that represent previously submitted job applications with valid answers.